hacknpatch/driver/README.md

 # driver
 I have only tested this driver in ubuntu 22.04 so far with the kernel `6.5.0-14-generic`.
-I would have to cross-compile for 32bit arm and test with qemu via github actions if I had time [https://github.com/hacknpatch/driver/issues/5]
+I would like to cross-compile for 32bit arm and test with qemu via github actions if I had time [https://github.com/hacknpatch/driver/issues/5]

 TODOs: